espelion/f1_racer_ai_agent/README.md

 └── README.md
 ```

 This F1 Racer AI Agent runs on `Python 3.11`.
-It utilizes either a basic logging setup or a more nuanced logging set up using a dict config located at logger.json as seen on above, `logger.py` loads the config or defaults to a basic logger.
+It utilizes either a basic logging setup or a more nuanced logging set up using a dict config located at `logger.json` as seen above, `logger.py` loads the config or defaults to a basic logger.
 For local development and running, no specific complex environment variable configurations are required beyond standard `Python` and `NLTK` for for sentiment analysis.

 ### Prerequisites <a id="prerequisites"></a>